Ex-women's prison warden gets 6 years for inmate sex abuse – KION546

 OAKLAND, Calif.
 (AP) — The former warden of an abuse-plagued federal women’s prison in the San Francisco Bay Area was sentenced Wednesday to nearly six years in prison for sexually abusing incarcerated women.

 A judge sentenced Ray J. Garcia to 70 months in prison for sexually abusing three female inmates and forcing them to pose naked for photos in their cells at the Federal Correctional Institute in Dublin, about 21 miles (34 kilometers) east of Oakland.
-He must also register as a sex offender with the state of California.
+His term will be followed by 15 years of supervised release, and he must also register as a sex offender with the state of California.

 A jury in December found Garcia guilty of eight counts of sexual abuse and one count of lying to the FBI.
 He was among five workers charged with abusing inmates at the federal correctional institution and the first to go to trial.